Visual search is a famililar application to many with iPhones or Android devices. It allows user to serch photos using natural language.

 By default, this template has a toy collection of 3 food pictures.

-What kind of soft serve did I have?
+What kind of ice cream did I have?

 In practice, a larger corpus of images can be tested.